alemart/surgescript/docs/engine/sensor.md

 Sensor
 ======

-A Sensor is used to detect collisions with bricks (obstacle, cloud).
+A Sensor is used to detect collisions with bricks.
 Due to performance optimizations, passable bricks (or bricks that are too far off camera) can't be sensed.

 *Example*
 ```